 The ostrich, Struthio camelus, is in the category least concern on the IUCN red list.

 For more animal photographs like ‘Ostrich Flock In Flowers,’ explore our African wildlife portfolio.
-All our nature photos you can license also purchase as photographic prints.
+All our nature photos you can license also purchase as photo wall art prints online.